-- Check/Change batteries on all your electronics
+- Check/Change the batteries of all your electronics

-- Check bike tires and pedals
+- Check bike tyres and pedals

-- Prepare your nutrition
+- Prepare food

-- Leave bike in comfortable gear
+- Park bike in a low gear

-- Pump air into your tires and check them for damage
+- Inflate tyres and check for damage

-- Place bike computer bike (if you have them)
+- Attach bike computer (if available)

-- Place water bottles and nutrition
+- Place water bottles and food

-- Remove unnecessary gear
+- Remove unnecessary equipment

-- Sunglasses (depends on your preference)
+- Sunglasses (depending on preference)

 - Prepare cycling shoes, socks and running shoes for afterwards